 Then I woke up one morning.
 And decided: It was time to go.

-The Masai people are o the indigenous tribes of East Africa that maintain their traditional way of life as pastoralists.
-However, like most indigenous peoples they continue to lose their land, and specifically the grazing areas of their cattle, due to nearby (unsustainable) farming, contamination of local water sources, and political disenfranchisement.
+The Masai are an indigenous tribe of East Africa that maintains a traditional way of life as pastoralists.
+However, like most indigenous peoples they continue to lose their land and specifically the grazing areas of their cattle, due to nearby (unsustainable) farming, contamination of local water sources, and political disenfranchisement.
 As a result, their cattle, the source for which they depend for sustenance and survival, are dying rapidly from dehydration and starvation.

-In an effort to combat the deterioration of their land and their culture, my friend who has long-since married into the tribe and who now has a young warrior of her own, recently initiated a campaign to raise money to send five members of the community (from the same village where I stayed) to an environmental conservation program in Kenya to be trained in land management and sustainable grazing (www.maratrainingcentre.com).
+In an effort to combat the deterioration of their land and their culture, my friend who has long-since married into the tribe and who now has a young warrior of her own, recently initiated a campaign to raise money to send five members of the community (from the same village that I called a home) to an environmental conservation program in Kenya to be trained in land management and sustainable grazing (www.maratrainingcentre.com).
 The idea is that these community members will return home to share their skills and knowledge effectively working to secure a better future.

 I was inspired by this initiative to finally embark on my own, putting my skills and resources to use in an effort to help the people who would, and have, done the same for me.